 Once you achieve the benefits from this mudra, stop doing it.
 After a certain time, it may cause imbalance within your system.

 As the name suggests vaayu mudra, it balances the air element within your body.
-This mudra releases excess wind from stomach and body thereby reducing rheumatic and chest pain.
+This mudra releases excess wind from stomach and body, thereby reducing rheumatic and chest pain and helping in relieving abdominal gas.

 How to do?

-Fold your ring finger and press the second phalanx with the base of your thumb.
+Fold your ring finger and press the second phalanx with the base of your thumb while resting the bent finger on the mound of the palm.
 Keep the rest of the fingers straight.
 This mudra should be practiced only in sitting position early in the morning with an empty stomach.
 Maintain this mudra for atleast 15 minutes every day.

 But if you are suffering from acidity or indigestion, avoid this mudra.